Mo-Shaeerah/Mo-Shaeerah/README.md

 I'm Mohammed, from Iraq 🇮🇶, currently residing in Egypt, I am a student at Benha Medical College, set to graduate in September 2023.

 - Being flexible and not preferring to restrict my mind to one pathway, I have explored various science fields and found myself falling in love with Data Science & AI.
-- 🌱 As a result, I am now a Data Scientist alongside being a GP Medical Doctor.
+- 🌱 As a result, I am now a ML Engineer alongside being a GP Medical Doctor.

 Additionally, I possess the ability to write philosophical pieces and Arabic poetry, which makes me a Philosopher & Arab poet 😎.